SK1Y101/Computer-Vision-Rock-Paper-Scissors/README.md

 # Model
 A keras model created using [Teachable-Machine](https://teachablemachine.withgoogle.com/) is located within this repository at `source/keras_model`.
 This has been trained to recognise the three hand gestures associated wth rock paper scissors, as well as a fourth null gesture.

+To replace this model with one that has been trained on your gestures, follow the link above and create the Rock, Paper, Scissor, and Nothing classes, using your own images.

 A testing script was provided to ensure this model works, located at `source/RPS-Template.py` to execute it, an appropriate conda environment with opencv-python, keras, and tensorflow is required.

 # Standard Game